google-research/lm-extraction-benchmark/README.md

 ## Additional Details

-We will release full details of how the dataset was constructed, and an evaluation of existing baseline attacks, as a short arXiv paper in the coming weeks.
-This is a placholder for this reference.
+A detailed description of the dataset construction process is available at [detailed_description.pdf](detailed_description.pdf).

 ## Questions